-TI-Principles Restorative Values and Principles Collaboration and Mutuality: Importance is placed on leveling of power differences and in the meaningful sharing of decision-making.
-Embraces values of community participation, community caring, and respectful dialogue.
-We build our social capital by repairing relationships.
-The needs of all affected are addressed. • Empowerment, Voice, & Choice: Students will have choice about the extent to which the UBSSW administration, faculty, and staff will intervene in the situation, unless administrators, faculty, and staff determine, with full disclosure to the student, that the situation poses too much risk of physical and/or emotional harm for the student.
-The voices of all parties to the incident will be heard.
-Participation is voluntary.
-All voices matter.
-Everyone speaks their truth.
-We build relationships and a sense of community through participatory learning and decision-making.
-Parties to a conflict "own the conflict" and are the ones who resolve the conflict. • Active Movement to Create Culturally Responsive Environments: The UBSSW recognizes that our students, administrators, faculty, and staff are impacted by interpersonal and institutional racism, sexism, heterosexism, cissexism (i.e., oppressive behavior and policies targeting transgender/non-binary people), classism and other forms of oppression.
+Restorative Values and Principles

+- Embraces values of community participation, community caring, and respectful dialogue. - We build our social capital by repairing relationships. - The needs of all affected are addressed. - Empowerment, Voice, & Choice: Students will have choice about the extent to which the UBSSW administration, faculty, and staff will intervene in the situation, unless administrators, faculty, and staff determine, with full disclosure to the student, that the situation poses too much risk of physical and/or emotional harm for the student.
+The voices of all parties to the incident will be heard. - Participation is voluntary. - All voices matter. - Everyone speaks their truth. - We build relationships and a sense of community through participatory learning and decision-making. - Parties to a conflict "own the conflict" and are the ones who resolve the conflict. - Active Movement to Create Culturally Responsive Environments: The UBSSW recognizes that our students, administrators, faculty, and staff are impacted by interpersonal and institutional racism, sexism, heterosexism, cissexism (i.e., oppressive behavior and policies targeting transgender/non-binary people), classism and other forms of oppression.
 The UBSSW is committed to eradicating racism and other forms of oppression in our curricula, policies.
 Operations, and culture.
-The UBSSW recognizes that we are all learners when it comes to undoing white supremacy and other systems of oppression, and that we must act.
-Embraces values of healing, moral learning, community participation, community caring, respectful dialogue, and repairing harm.
+The UBSSW recognizes that we are all learners when it comes to undoing white supremacy and other systems of oppression, and that we must act. - Embraces values of healing, moral learning, community participation, community caring, respectful dialogue, and repairing harm.